adobe/HumaneHamsterTrap/readme.md

 - Fix device.getCurrentTexture(): need to emulate it for single stepping and reading
 - Make things work with WASM and WebGPUProxy
 - Implement step back
-- Icon for extension (or check copyright on current one!)
 - Unmap with write should show source buffer in UI
 - Workaround adapter/device limits for replay, at least try to!
 - Fix extension for worker case .. more.
 Especially for vite.